Thomas Medwin: Controversy over Byron

 The restless Medwin moved to Paris in 1824, where he met Washington Irving, an American author who shared his enthusiasm for Byron and the Spanish poets, particularly Calderón.
 A lasting correspondence was formed.
 Shortly afterwards Medwin learned of the death of Lord Byron on 19 April 1824.
-The news was published in London on 15 May, and by 10 July Medwin had compiled a volume, his Conversations of Lord Byron.
-The manuscript received short shrift from Mary Shelley and many other critics.
-John Galt and William Harness published negative appraisals in the November Blackwood's Magazine, and John Cam Hobhouse wrote a withering assault on Medwin for the Westminster Review of January 1825, questioning the truth of much of the book's contents.
+The news was published in London on 15 May, and by 10 July Medwin had compiled a volume, his Conversations of Lord Byron The manuscript received short shrift from Mary Shelley and from the majority of critics.
+John Galt and William Harness published negative appraisals in the November Blackwood's Magazine, and John Cam Hobhouse, a close friend of Byron wrote a withering assault on Medwin for the Westminster Review of January 1825, questioning the truth of much of the book's contents.
 Lady Caroline Lamb, one of Byron's mistresses, was deeply upset by Medwin's comments and wrote him letters putting her view of their affair to him.
 John Murray (1778–1843), the Scottish publisher whose family house owned the copyright to Byron's works, was also outraged at the revelations and threatened to sue.
-(Murray had destroyed Byron's memoirs as being unfit for publication.)
+(Murray had destroyed Byron's memoirs as being unfit for publication).

-However supporters of Medwin's book included several eminent writers, including Sir Samuel Egerton Brydges, who incorporated in his edition of Edward Phillips' Theatrum Petarum Anglicanorum a memoir of Shelley, written by Medwin.
-Leigh Hunt, as might be expected, took a more tolerant view of Medwin in Lord Byron and his Contemporaries (1828), and since the publication of Byron's letters in Thomas Moore's biography(1830/31) and Lady Blessington's Conversations (1832–1833), Medwin's recollections of Byron have come to be seen as not always faithful in detail, but essentially an accurate portrayal.
-There were at least twelve impressions in the United States, and it was published in Germany, France and Italy.
-It remains in print to this day.
+However supporters of Medwin's book included several eminent writers, including Sir Samuel Egerton Brydges, who incorporated, a memoir of Shelley by Medwin, into his edition of Edward Phillip's Theatrum Petarum Anglicanorum.
+Leigh Hunt, as might be expected, took a more tolerant view of Medwin's memoir in Lord Byron and his Contemporaries (1827), and since the publication of Byron's letters in Thomas Moore's biography(1830/31) and Lady Blessington's Conversations (1832–1833), Medwin's recollections of Byron have come to be seen as essentially a true portrayal, albeit lacking in accurate details.
+There were at least twelve impressions in the United States, and it was enthusiastically received in Germany, France and Italy.
 Captain Medwin was by then famous (or infamous), well-off, and able to marry Anne Henrietta Hamilton, Countess of Starnford (a Swedish title), on 2 November 1824 in Lausanne.